 Level crossings on the state-owned railway network

 A level crossing is where a road or pedestrian/cycle route crosses the railway at the same level.
 The main and side lines of the state-owned railway network have about 2,600 level crossings.
 Level crossings are being removed in connection with development projects and renovations, and some level crossings are being removed as independent projects.
-The entire main line from Helsinki to Oulu and the transverse line from the Russian border to Turku are free of level crossings.
-These lines are part of the Finnish TEN-T network.
 Level crossings are mainly located on the secondary rail network.
+For example, the entire main line from Helsinki to Oulu is free of level crossings.
+This line is part of the Finnish TEN-T network.

 Level crossings are currently the clearest risk on railways.
 The risk not only concerns road users, but also the safety of rail traffic and therefore train passengers.